Butterfly Lovers: Sino-Italian love culture festival held in Verona

 The Sino-Italian love culture festival was held on Wednesday, 24 September 2008 in the northern Italian city of Verona, co-sponsored by the municipal governments of Verona and Ningbo city.

 Verona is the literary hometown of Romeo and Juliet, the lead characters in Shakespeare's famous play Romeo and Juliet.

 Ningbo is the setting for the Chinese classical romantic tragedy Butterfly Lovers, or Liang Zhu.
 The Butterfly Lovers is also known as the Chinese Romeo and Juliet.

 A white marble statue portraying Liang Shanbo and Zhu Yingtai, the two lovers who eventually turned into butterflies, was placed in the square in front of the Juliet Museum in central Verona during the festival.

 Fifteen couples from Ningbo in Chinese-style costumes held a romantic wedding in Verona, with blessings from the locals.

 Ningbo and Verona became sister cities in October 2005.
 A delegation from Verona visited Ningbo in 2007 and presented the city with a bronze statue of Juliet.

 Artistic interpretations

 Stage plays and operas

 The legend has been adapted into traditional Chinese opera in several local varieties, as Liang Zhu in Yue opera and In the Shade of the Willow (柳蔭記) in Sichuan opera.
-The Yue opera version was made into a colour motion picture in the 1950s in China.
+The Yue opera version was made into a colour motion picture in China in 1954.
 Filming by the Ministry of Culture and the East China Military and Political Commission took place in Zhu's legendary hometown of Shangyu.

 Based on the romance, the Shaw Brothers Studio also produced The Love Eterne, a film in Huangmei opera directed by Li Han-hsiang in 1962, starring Ivy Ling Po and Betty Loh Ti.

 In May 2001, a group of students from the University of Oxford formed the Liang Zhu Drama Production Company, and rewrote the story into a contemporary drama that was performed in English.